ModulesSoft/Ultimate-CMS-for-laboratory-webpage/README.md

 1. Your admin panel is available at /admin
 2. After running db:seed you can login with email `admin@admin.admin`, password `admin` as the Super Admin.
-3. In order to enable content management in the admin panel, you have to create a new permission EQUAL to the value of 'ADMIN_PERMISSION' which you have defined earlier in the .env file (default : 'admin') and then assign it to your desired user.
+3. To enable content management in the admin panel, you have to create a new permission EQUAL to the value of 'ADMIN_PERMISSION' which you have defined earlier in the .env file (default: 'admin') and then assign it to your desired user.

 Note: